 - 2. The language of questions should be straight & simple. - 3.
-There will be total of nine questions, out of which first question (comprising of 9 short answer type questions of 1 mark each) covering the whole syllabus will be compulsory. - 4.
+There will be total of nine questions, out of which first question of 10 marks (comprising of 10 short answer type questions of 1 mark each) covering the whole syllabus will be compulsory. - 4.
 Of the remaining 8 questions, two questions will be asked from each section (A,B,C,D) and the candidate will attempt 4 questions (one from each section).
-All questions will carry equal marks (7).
+All questions will carry equal marks (10).

-- 1. Identification, classification, useful and harmful effects of weeds - 2.
-Different approaches of weed management. - 3.
-To know constraints of weed management in chemical methods and their solutions. - 4.
-To understand Integrated weed management system
+- Identification, classification, useful and harmful effects of weeds - Different approaches of weed management. - To know constraints of weed management in chemical methods and their solutions. - To understand Integrated weed management system